 All Gemini proposals requesting time from the US, CA, BR, or AR must be anonymized.
 Proposals which do not meet the guidelines will be penalised.
 This applies to proposals requesting time only from these partners, as well as joint proposals requesting time from multiple participants which include any of these partners.
 This requirement applies whether it is the PI or a co-I that has the relevant partner affiliation.

-- Also in the 2022B Time Requests module, there is a new option to identify proposals which have synergies with James Webb Space Telescope science.
+- Also in the 2023B Time Requests module, there is an option to identify proposals which have synergies with James Webb Space Telescope science.
 The goal for providing this proposal category is to encourage development of science programs that benefit from a combination of Gemini and JWST observations.
 More information is available here.

 Time for baseline partner calibrations is automatically added to the total time requested for each target in the PIT.
 Investigators should continue to include the time associated to overheads (acquisition time, readout time, etc) in the total time estimated for each target in the PIT.
 The ITC output now gives overhead estimates.
 Alopeke and Zorro PIs should include program time for PSF standards if they need them.
 See the IGRINS at Gemini page for information on how to determine exposure times for that instrument.
 PIs with targets that can be observed from either Gemini North or South (e.g. equatorial targets to be observed with one of the GMOS instruments) can request time with both instruments, in that case the time with each instrument should be halved, and the Observatory will update the observation times when targets are scheduled.